AI/DC solution

 Transforms and artifacts

-- Startup configuration — Jinja2 template producing a text/plain artifact per device
+- Startup configuration — three per-vendor Jinja2 templates (Cisco, Arista, Dell), each producing a text/plain artifact for the devices in its vendor group

 - Cabling plan — Python Transformation producing a CSV artifact per fabric